bhaidar/bhaidar.github.io/_posts/2018-09-10-create-aspnet-core-app-with-dotnet-cli-push-to-azure-portal-using-git.md

 `dotnet --help`

-With this command, you get a detailed documentation on how to use the .NET Core CLI tool.
-The output below has been stripped down to show only the SDK commands we are mostly interested in for this article.
+With this command, you get detailed documentation on how to use the .NET Core CLI tool.
+The output below has been stripped down to show only the SDK commands that are most relevant for this article.

 ````
 ...